hesamhamdarsi/Anagram/README.md

 then the I am adding the output to a file in the main module and remove those that are not anagram.

 ### Golang
-one benefit of using golang or any multi thread PL is using multiple services to get the job done simulteseusly this approach is ok if the scrpit includes more CPU process than IO process there are different approachs for writing this spesific progeam with python using goroutins and channels in Golang
+one benefit of using golang or any multi thread PL is using multiple services to get the job done simultaneously this approach is ok if the scrpit includes more CPU process than IO process

+there are different approachs for writing this spesific progeam with python using goroutins and channels in Golang
 > - WaitForResult
 > - WaitForTask